CollectionBuilder/collectionbuilder-contentdm/docs/cloud.md

 ## Built-in clouds

-The default CB theme has two cloud visualizations pre-configured: subjects and locations.
+For simplicity, the default CB theme has two pre-configured cloud visualizations pre-configured named "subjects" and "locations".
-These can be easily controlled using variables in the `theme.yml`.
+These can be easily controlled using variables in the `theme.yml` to generate clouds from any field(s) (not necessarily just a "subject" or "location" field).

 ```
 # Subject page
-subjects-page: true # true / false, turns off subject generation
 subjects-fields: subject;creator # set of fields separated by ; to be featured in the cloud
 subjects-min: 1 # min size for subject cloud, too many terms = slow load time!
 subjects-stopwords: # set of subjects separated by ; that will be removed from display, e.g. boxers;boxing

 # Locations page
-locations-page: false # true/false
 locations-fields: location # set of fields separated by ; to be featured in the cloud
 locations-min: 1 # min size for subject cloud, too many terms = slow load time!
 locations-stopwords: # set of subjects separated by ; that will be removed from display, e.g. boxers;boxing